emberjs/website/source/blog/2018-02-21-2018-ember-community-survey.html.md

 sharing the results at [EmberConf 2018](http://emberconf.com/) on March 13th.
 A vast number of people, nearly 1600 participants, took part in the survey in 2017 ([2017 survey results](https://www.emberjs.com/ember-community-survey-2017/))

-Completing the survey should take about twelve minutes.
+Completing the survey should take about 15 minutes.
 We've shortened the survey compared to last year, and created opportunities for you to share feedback as free-form text.
 All submissions are completely anonymous, and demographic data about the community is not released in the same raw data files